-Now that the model range is once again fully filled out with Clubman pseudo-estate, Countryman crossover, convertible and five-door models, there is a Mini for many a differing owner and daily usage requirement; and yet none appealed more to our testing panel than the most authentic compact three-door hatchback.
+Now that the model range is once again fully filled out with Mini Clubman pseudo-estate, Mini Countryman crossover, Mini Convertible and five-door models, there is a Mini for many a differing owner and daily usage requirement; and yet none appealed more to our testing panel than the most authentic compact three-door hatchback.

 But although this F56-generation car is a notably more accommodating than its direct forebear, it’s a far cry from being practical by wider supermini-class standards, with rear seats that are usable for small adults and children only, and probably only occasionally at that (and only if you’re prepared to sacrifice some front-row leg room), and a smaller-than-average boot.